The best way to not get yourself or others sick is to stay home. Try to talk to your friends online or over the phone.

 If someone you met tests positive for COVID-19

-You should quarantine for 14 days if you spent more than 10 minutes within 6 feet of that person, while they were not masked.
+You should quarantine for 14 days if you spent more than 15 minutes within 6 feet of that person.